 Registering your internship with the Global Internship Program ensures that you remain enrolled at Georgia Tech and have access to GT support while you are abroad.
 Additionally, your international internship will be permanently noted on your Georgia Tech transcript.
 No tuition is charged.

 All students (US citizens and international students) going abroad on a Georgia Tech program are required by the University System of Georgia to carry overseas insurance (which includes travel, medical, security, evacuation, and repatriation benefits).
 GT has partnered with CISI to offer extremely affordable and comprehensive insurance to students traveling overseas.
 Students who register with the Global Internship Program will automatically be charged $165 for each fall or spring term, and/or $125 for each summer term.
 This charge will appear on your GT Bursar account approximately 2-3 weeks after the semester has begun.
 You will receive an email directly from CISI once you have been registered in the GIP course with your insurance card and policy number.
 Click here to review the CISI insurance policy brochure.

 If you are currently enrolled in or plan to enroll in the BCBS GT Student Health Insurance Plan, we highly recommend you to contact Jennifer White in Stamps Health Services.
 It is your responsibility to understand the implications of going abroad/being enrolled in the Global Internship Program on your BCBS insurance status.
-International students, please keep in mind that you will continue to be charged for this insurance as usual even when abroad.
+International students, please keep in mind that you will continue to be charged for the BCBS insurance as usual even when abroad.
 This insurance and its fee are not related to the Global Internship Program or the CISI overseas insurance.

 Students are encouraged to disclose any health concerns with the GIP staff prior to departure so we can help you identify resources to manage your needs while abroad.